bahlolab/utils/download_with_aria/README.md

 really quick.
 One of the quirks with it though is that it needs a file containing the url of each file that needs to be downloaded (i.e. it can't download recursively given simply a folder name).
-DNAnexus provides this, but other places might not.
-AGRF were kind enough to provide it to me but for other services you'll probably need to construct this yourselves.
+Some places provide this, but other places might not.
+You'll probably need to construct this yourselves.
 Ask me if you don't know how to do this.
 I probably won't be able to help but it'll be fun nevertheless...
-Maybe you can hack into AGRF's ftp site through the command line and use `find` like it is suggested here:
+Maybe you can hack into the ftp site through the command line and use `find` like it is suggested here:
 <http://stackoverflow.com/questions/98224/how-to-list-directory-content-of-remote-ftp-recursively/98234#98234>